NiranjanaIT/NiranjanaIT/README.md

 👥 Active student leader and open-source community contributor

-🏆 Winner of AI Prompt Competition with 4K cash conducted by the Government of Tamil Nadu
+🏆 Winner of AI Prompt Competition with 4K cash conducted by the Government of TN
 ## 🛠️ Tech Arsenal

 <div align="center">